Risk Management

 Figure:Crisis response system (in case of Crisis Level A)

-Main actions taken against significant risks in fiscal 2022
+Risk Main actions taken in fiscal 2025

 Fraud damage